geoadmin/doc-tech/docs/stac/migrate09-10.md

 ##### Forecast Extension

-For the specific usecase of [Forecast data](https://github.com/MeteoSwiss/opendata-forecast-data) we have developed and implemented the [STAC Forecast Extension](https://github.com/stac-extensions/forecast/pull/12) with the following new fields
+For the specific use case of [Forecast data](https://github.com/MeteoSwiss/opendata-forecast-data) we have developed and implemented the[STAC Forecast Extension](https://github.com/stac-extensions/forecast/pull/12) with the following new fields.

 ```json
 {